 Noodles – Well if you have had this Drunken Noodle in Thailand, it is prepared with fresh rice noodles.
 In Thailand, you will find fresh rice noodles easily in the refrigerated section of the Asian grocery store.

 But if you do not have access to the fresh one, you can use dried extra-wide Rice Noodles for this dish.
-Opt for the flat noodles, but if you cannot find that too you can use any other rice noodles for this dish.
+Opt for the flat noodles, but if you cannot find that too, you can use any other rice noodles for this dish.
 I used Pad Thai Noodles as these were the closed ones available.
-Linguine Noodles also works great in this recipe.
+Linguine pasta also works great in this recipe.

 Sauce – The sauces that are used in this dish are dark soy sauce, light soy sauce, fish sauce, and oyster sauce.
 The combination of these sauces adds a delicious flavor, that makes this dish even more delicious.
 You can replace dark and light soy sauce with an all-purpose soy sauce.

-Cook the rice noodles according to package directions and keep aside.
+Cook the rice noodles according to package directions.
+Drain and keep aside.

-Add the sauce, cooked noodles and mix everything well.
+Add the sauce mixture, and the cooked noodles to the pan and toss everything well.

 Frequently Asked Questions